Brace yourself for shenanigans and stress.

 When you’re starting out, it’s easy to resign yourself to feeling anxious and lonely, reading Winnie the Pooh quotes and such the like.
 But there’s a way for everyone at university that’s willing to dig for theirs.
 While, as in all things, some matters may be out of your hands: your university experience will be what you decide to make of it.

-So go in with your eyes wide open, breathe, and, just remember, there is life after first year.
+So go in with your eyes wide open, breath, and, just remember, there is life after first year.

 About the Author: